yxd3549/yxd3549.github.io/README.md

 Currently working on content!
-If you have any comments, questions or concerns contact through email ay yxd3549@rit.edu or ydiazs1998@gmail.com
+If you have any comments, questions or concerns contact through email at yxd3549@rit.edu or ydiazs1998@gmail.com